Program Assessment Practices

-- Inform program evaluation using assessment results.
+- Inform program review using assessment results.

 - Participate in the annual program assessment peer review process (fall).
 PALs represent their respective programs at the review.

-- Make changes to improve student learning within the program as indicated by student assessment data and faculty analysis.
+- Make changes to improve student learning within their program as indicated by student assessment data and faculty analysis.
 Student performance, as measured by assessment results over time, can provide evidence to determine effects of programmatic changes on student learning.

 - Document programmatic changes through the Program Development Update (spring) and on Annual Program Assessment Reports as appropriate.